-To participate in bidding on a project, firms must prepare documents, which they are required to submit along with the bid, and engage in negotiations with subcontractors.
-Document preparation and these negotiations are a costly process, since it takes time and effort.
-Therefore, entry into auctions is costly.
-2
+To participate in bidding on a project, firms must prepare the necessary documents and submit them along with their bids.
+They must also engage in negotiations with subcontractors.
+These tasks involve significant costs, as they require substantial time and effort.
+As a result, entry into auctions is inherently costly.